Someday You'll Return

 Someday You'll Return is a psychological horror video game developed by Czech company CBE Software.
 The game follows the protagonist Daniel in the search for his daughter in Moravian forests.
 The game features Czech realities, such as tourist signs, the Czech landscape and natural monuments.
-It is dubbed in English with the possibility of Czech or English subtitles.
+It is dubbed in English, with Czech or English subtitles.

-In March 2023, the game was released in an enhanced version Someday You'll Return: Director's Cut on the PS4 and PS5 game consoles, the update is free for game owners on PC, subtitles have also been added for Spanish, French, Portuguese, German, Italian, Japanese and Chinese language.
+On March 7, 2023, the game was released in an enhanced version Someday You'll Return: Director's Cut on the PS4 and PS5 game consoles, the update is free for game owners on PC, subtitles have also been added for Spanish, French, Portuguese, German, Italian, Japanese and Chinese language.

 Gameplay

 Someday You'll Return is a psychological horror video game played from a first-person perspective.
 There is no combat in the game, but there are many game mechanics player must use to progress.
 In some parts of the game there are stealth sequences in which player must sneak around to avoid the danger.
-Players' decisions and actions have consequences which can influence the ending, it is possible to reach five different endings.
-The player must orient himself according to the Czech trail blazing, has a cell phone with GPS tracking, and is required to use crafting, herbalism and environment interaction to advance in the game.
+Players' decisions and actions have consequences which can influence the ending, it is possible to reach six different endings.
+Players must also use their wits, a map, and local tourist signs to explore a landscape that is both beautiful and treacherous.
+The world is full of old memories, abandoned camps, steep hills, gloomy swamps, and collapsed bunkers.
+It is within these magical forests, inspired by the South Moravian landscape, where stories, riddles, and hidden dangers await.

+The game also offers extensive crafting, allowing you to edit, disassemble, and craft new artifacts out of items you collect along your travels in order to advance the story.
+Included as well are the ancient arts of herbalism and alchemy.
+This enables players to craft mystical potions that will help them solve difficult puzzles and eventually lead them to uncover the truth about Stela.

 Development

-The game was developed for five years, uses the Unreal Engine and was released for the Microsoft Windows platform.
+The game was developed for five years, uses the Unreal Engine and was released for Windows.
 The game was first announced in 2015 with by trailer on YouTube.
 The atmosphere bears a resemblance to the horror Blair Witch Project.
 According to the developers the game was inspired by Silent Hill 2, Outlast 2, The Vanishing of Ethan Carter and Resident Evil 7: Biohazard.
 In 2018 the game received Unreal Dev Grant by Epic Games.
-The game was a commercial failure, which was partly attributed to piracy, as the beta version of the game was leaked prior its release by one of journalists who received the build for preview.
+The game was a commercial failure, which was partly attributed to piracy, as the beta version of the game was leaked prior to its release by one of journalists who received the build for preview.
 It was estimated by developers that 98% of players played illegal copies.
 It was released for Windows on 5 May 2020, having been delayed from its original 14 April release date due to the COVID-19 pandemic.

+In 2021, Jan Kavan, the founder of CBE Software, approached the co-founder of Bohemia Interactive, Marek Španel, and they agreed that the famous Czech developer of games like Arma 3 or DayZ would help with the project and become the publisher of the improved Someday You'll Return: Director's Cut.